PrinsYin/PrinsYin/README.md

 # This is Ryan Yin
-Graduate CS student at CMU University.
+Graduate CS student at Carnegie Mellon University.

 <div align="left">